mattpocock/sextant/packages/docs/public/core-concepts.md

 You would express both of these scenarios in different 'scenario diagrams' in Sextant.

-> The names of 'features' and 'scenarios' were inspired by the [Gherkin language](https://cucumber.io/docs/gherkin/reference/), and BDD as a whole.
+> The names of 'feature' and 'scenario' were inspired by the [Gherkin language](https://cucumber.io/docs/gherkin/reference/), and BDD as a whole.

 ## Actors